Meeting and surpassing all audience expectations every day.

 It said that a bunch of rich Republicans handpicked me to essentially extend the Reagan presidency 25 years, which would allow the Republican Party to focus on the rich.

-I mean, it was it was insanely stupid.
+I mean, it was insanely stupid.

 The concept of actually succeeding in the business world was foreign to them.